Aquatic-Code/Aquarius-Banking/README.md

 To use, drag the pyhton script into any empty file you want to be the main directory.

 For it to work you need python installed.
+You can download it here: https://www.python.org/